meltyourface/blank/posts/Trials-as-Rites-of-Passage/Rite-of-Celestial-Ascendance-Spiritual-Cleansing-and-Personal-Growth/index.md

 ## Rite of Celestial Ascendance

-Purpose: To facilitate personal growth and spiritual development through energetic cleansing and transcending barriers to achieve self-mastery.
+**Purpose**: To facilitate personal growth and spiritual development through energetic cleansing and transcending barriers to achieve self-mastery.

 Materials Required: